claire-lex/megagrep/README.md

 Login.php,57,$st->execute();,exec,,,/path/to/classes/Login.php
 [...]
 ```

+> The "Status" and "Walkthrough" columns are empty, because they are meant to be
+  used by the reviewer.
+For now you have to edit the code to remove them.

 The option `-f` can be used to store results to a file (`-c` and `-f` can be
 combined).